nwchemgit/nwchem-wiki/FAQ.md

 1\.
 Strictly linear molecules with 3 or more atoms.
 AUTOZ does not generate linear bend coordinates, but, just as in a real Z-matrix, you can specify a dummy center that is not co-linear.
 There are two relevant
+tips:
-tips: i) constrain the dummy center to be not co-linear otherwise the center could become co-linear.
-Also, the inevitable small forces on the dummy center can confuse the optimizer. ii) put the dummy center far enough away so that only one connection is generated.
+* constrain the dummy center to be not co-linear otherwise the center could become co-linear.
+Also, the inevitable small forces on the dummy center can confuse the optimizer.
+* put the dummy center far
+enough away so that only one connection is generated.

 E.g., this input for acetylene will not use internals